sebastiansibelle/jusbchill/standard-operating-proceedure.md

 To make a scaleable process which we can apply online without having to have face to face contact with artists.

+## Angles

+- Labels save money and do more.
+- Labels, make your artists love you.
+- Artists form your own label.

 ## User Definitions

 - **Artist**: a member of the label who creates music or performs.
  	- artists may be locationally disparate and have limited communication outside of the label
- 	- Sebastian, Andrew, Aaron, Jacon, Andrew Woodgate, Massimo
+ 	- Sebastian, Andrew, Aaron, Jacob, Andrew Woodgate, Massimo
-- **Visionairy**: a member of the label who provides vision and direction
+- **Visionary**: a member of the label who provides vision and direction
 	- decides which artistic direction the label takes
 	- decides which artists should join the label
 	- decides which mixes/releases are made.